History Labs in Your Classroom!

 Overview

 Have a field trip experience in your classroom!
 History Lab programs are designed to be brought to your school.
-A History Lab is an in-class interactive program that includes the use of primary sources.
-A museum teacher (often in historic costume) leads the activity.
-A program offering lasts 30-60 minutes, depending on the grade level and nature of the activity.
-A History Lab is suitable for students of all ages and abilities.
+These are in-class interactive activities that include the use of primary sources.
+A museum teacher (sometimes in historic clothing) leads the activity.
+A program offering lasts 30-60 minutes, depending on students' ages and attention spans, and nature of the activity.
+The grade levels given are suggestions and some activities can be adapted for different ages and abilities.

 Classroom History Lab Programs

-- 19th Century School Lesson
+- 19th Century School Lesson P

-Grades 1-8, Maximum of 25 students.
+Grades 1-8, maximum 25 students

 Grades K-8